vikasrinvi/laravel-bug-watcher/README.md

 ## Future Scope

 - Can be integrated with the AI like chatgpt to which can provide the optimum solution for the bug.
-- We can store the error log and create a UI with some route so that all the previos bug on the system can be tracked
+- We can store the error log and create a UI with some route so that all the previous bug on the system can be tracked

 ## Requirements